 You get married.
 You’re madly in love.
-You just know it will be forever.
+You just know it will last forever.

 And then, sometimes, little cracks start appearing in the framework.
-They appear over time, so that you don’t often notice the onset.
+They appear over time, so you don’t notice the tiny cracks starting.

 When you see the first ones, it’s kind of like seeing veins that appear as you age.
 At first it is a little scary, then you tell yourself: “Well, that’s just part of life.”